JSmith01/ai-image-converter/README.md

 For convenience the class provides two methods `getInputBufferView` and `getOutputBufferView` for input and output accordingly.

-Initial assumption for the class is the max image size of **1920 x 1920**.
+The Initial assumption for the class is the max image size of **1920 x 1920**.
 If bigger image is required, it needs to either changing `ImageConverter.maxDimension` before instantiating the class, or in runtime `imageConverterInstance.adjustMemory(width, height)` method can be used.

+The class is used here: [https://github.com/JSmith01/sesr-js](https://github.com/JSmith01/sesr-js).

 # Implementation details